Utrecht Centraal station: Tram services

 On weekdays until 21:30, all three routes travel between Centrumzijde and P+R Science Park (in the Uithof district).
 In late evening, and on weekends or holidays, there is no service to P+R Science Park at which times tram routes 20 and 21 will terminate at Centrumzijde, and there is no tram 22 service.

 Bicycles

 On both sides of the station, there is a large three-floor bicycle parking station.
 The parking on the east side is the world's largest bicycle parking station.
-It opened fully on the 19th of August 2019 at the cost of an estimated €48 million and holds 12,500 bicycles.
+It opened fully on 19 August 2019 at the cost of an estimated €48 million and holds 12,500 bicycles.